Christoph Rudolff

 He introduced the radical symbol (√) for the square root.
 It is believed that this was because it resembled a lowercase "r" (for "radix"), though there is no direct evidence.
-Cajori only says that a "dot is the embryo of our present symbol for the square root" though it is "possible, perhaps probable" that Rudolff's later symbols are not dots but 'r's.
+Florian Cajori only says that a "dot is the embryo of our present symbol for the square root" though it is 'possible, perhaps probable' that Rudolff's later symbols are not dots but 'r's.

 Furthermore, he used the meaningful definition that x0 = 1.